-We require the highest standards of professional and ethical conduct from our Personnel.
+We require the highest standards of professional and ethical conduct from our employees, officers and directors.
 Our reputation for honesty and integrity is important for the success of our business.
 No one at the Company will be permitted to achieve results through violations of laws or regulations, or through unscrupulous dealings.